cube-js/cube/docs/content/Examples-Tutorials-Recipes/Accelerating-Non-Additive-Measures.md

     },
 ```

 All of these measures are non-additive.
-Practically speaking, it means that the following pre-aggregation would only accelerate a query that fully matches its
+Practically speaking, it means that the pre-aggregation below would only accelerate a query that fully matches its
 definition:

 ```javascript